rakafbr/agen/README.md

 - **app.js**: Contains the JavaScript logic for the application, including currency formatting, rendering the food menu, managing item quantities, calculating totals, displaying the receipt modal, and handling dynamic form rows.

 ## How to Run
 To run the application, simply open the `index.html` file in a web browser.
 No additional setup is required.
-Enjoy using the Kalkulator Pesanan and Kalkulator Harga!
+Enjoy using the Kalkulator Pesanan and Kalkulator Harga!# agen